fukunagatsu/FAB-GMM/README.md

 ##Usage
     ./FAB-GMM <epsilon> <input_file> <output_parameter_file> <output_responsibility_file>

-<epsilon>: The minimum value of mixing ratio of a component.
+epsilon: The minimum value of mixing ratio of a component.
 If mixing ratio of a component is smaller than <epsilon> during calculation, FAB algorithm shirnks the component.
-<input_file>      : Name of input file.
+input_file      : Name of input file.
-<output_parameter_file>  : Name of output file in which estimated parameter is written.
+output_parameter_file  : Name of output file in which estimated parameter is written.
-<output_responsibility_file>  : Name of output file in which estimated responsibility is written.
+output_responsibility_file  : Name of output file in which estimated responsibility is written.

 ##Format of input file
 The first line describes the number of data and dimension.